blogmotion/bm-bookstack-install/README.md

 ### English version

 ### [EN] Description
-This script automates the installation of BookStack (https://www.bookstackapp.com/), only for Debian (at your own risk).
+This script automates the installation of [BookStack](https://www.bookstackapp.com), only for Debian (at your own risk).

 Tested on :